AaronGhiurauLTU/MCS1653-Project-4-Zombie-Zapper/README.md

 1. **What are the controls to your game?
 How do we play?**

 WASD to move, F to interaction, left click to shoot, and 1 and 2 to switch between gun 1 and gun 2.
+Escape to shoot.

 <br>